Fear Tuesday the 13th? Learn Spanish Instead!

 Spanish Language Meets Luck

-Learn Spanish with Friday the 13th Traditions and Superstitions: Now that we’ve sufficiently scared you with numbers, how about flipping the script?
-Use Friday the 13th as a chance to learn Spanish.
+Learn Spanish with Tuesday the 13th Traditions and Superstitions: Now that we’ve sufficiently scared you with numbers, how about flipping the script?
+Use it as a chance to learn Spanish.
 Here’s how:

 In Latin America and Spain, the reactions to martes 13 and viernes 13 vary widely: